 Mobile technology and smart devices are the trend now and will change the future of the world as we know it.
 We all can vouch for it, can’t we?
 Now, it will be amateurish if I list what we use these mobile devices for.
 You all know it – Maybe better than we do.
 J

+Let’s get straight to what this tutorial is going to be about.

+This tutorial will be both an introduction and your guide to Mobile Testing.
+So, read through!